comick/tonio/README.md

 Tonio is the free juke-box software for children and beyond
 ===========================================================

-Inspired by commercial success of _tonies®_, Tonio is the limitless free software alternative for makers with a legacy.
+Inspired by commercial success of _tonies®_, Tonio is the limitless free software children juke-box for makers with a legacy.

 The project consists of Tonio daemon software, implementing Jukebox functionality, and a set of carefully crafted Buildroot external configurations for selected boards.